The $H^\infty$-functional calculus for bisectorial Clifford operators: Preliminaries on Clifford Algebras and Clifford modules

 \begin{rem} In \eqref{Eq_Cauchy_kernel} there clearly commutes $Q_s(p)^{-1}p=pQ_s(p)^{-1}$.
 However, if we replace $p\rightarrow T$, the operators $Q_s[T]^{-1}T\neq TQ_s[T]^{-1}$ are no longer the same, since the left hand side is defined on $\dom(T)$ and the right hand side on all of $V$.
 Hence, in order to have $S_L^{-1}(s,T)$ everywhere defined, we interchange $Q_s(p)^{-1}$ and $p$ in \eqref{Eq_Cauchy_kernel} before we replace $p\rightarrow T$. \end{rem}

 \begin{rem} The main differences between classical spectral theory and the $S$-spectrum in terms of holomorphicity is that the mapping $\rho_S(T)\ni s\mapsto Q_s[T]^{-1}$ is not slice hyperholomorphic in the sense of Definition~\ref{defi_Slice_hyperholomorphic_functions}.
 This operator $Q_s[T]$ is only used for the definition of the $S$-spectrum.
-The $S$-resolvent operators \eqref{Eq_S_resolvent} are then the ones which are holomorphic and can be used for the $S$-functional calculus, see \eqref{Eq_S_functional_calculus}. \end{rem}
+The $S$-resolvent operators $S_L^{-1}(s,T)$ and $S_R^{-1}(s,T)$ in \eqref{Eq_S_resolvent} are then the ones which are holomorphic and can be used for the $S$-functional calculus, see \eqref{Eq_S_functional_calculus}. \end{rem}

-The advantage of the bounded $S$-functional calculus \eqref{Eq_S_functional_calculus}, which is based on the $S$-spectrum, is that the integration path $\partial U\cap\mathbb{C}_J$ is compact and there are no problems regarding the convergence of the integral.
+The advantage of the bounded $S$-functional calculus \eqref{Eq_S_functional_calculus}, is that the integration path $\partial U\cap\mathbb{C}_J$ is compact and there are no problems regarding the convergence of the integral.
 However, for unbounded operators $T\in\mathcal{K}(V)$, the respective $S$-spectrum is potentially unbounded as well.
-So any integration path surrounding $\sigma_S(T)$ is infinite and we have to deal with the convergence of the integral.
-Moreover, also the resulting operators $f(T)$ may be unbounded and hence a certain operator domain $\dom(f(T))$ has to be considered in the definition.
+So, integration paths which surround $\sigma_S(T)$ are not compact any more, and we have to ensure the convergence of the integral by a certain decay of the integrand.
 As a result, this cannot be done for any unbounded operator, but requires additional assumptions on the one hand on the location of the spectrum (to allow certain integration paths), but also on the decay of the resolvent operator (to make the integral converge).
 In this article we will concentrate on the class of bisectorial operators, which will be defined in the following.
 For every $\omega\in(0,\frac{\pi}{2})$, we consider the {\it double sector}

 Here, $\Arg(s)$ is the usual argument of $s$ treated as a complex number in $\mathbb{C}_J$.

 \begin{defi}[Bisectorial operators] An operator $T\in\mathcal{K}(V)$ is called {\it bisectorial of angle} $\omega\in(0,\frac{\pi}{2})$, if its $S$-spectrum is contained in the closed double sector